About the Wellness Department

 May Community Service Importance, how to volunteer, options

 - Ask your son or daughter about the MS Wellness Assemblies held this school year.
-In September and again in November Laura Sinclair along with a team of middle school students presented nutrition assemblies.
+In February Mr. Roton presented an informative assembly about concussions.
 In February, the theme was heart health month and the focus was on kindness and physical heart health.
-Wellness Assemblies will be held quarterly.
+In May Mr. Jordan, Mrs. Haynes, and a group of middle school students presented a Wellness assembly about helmet safety.
+Wellness Assemblies will be held two times per year.

-- Walk down the physical education hallway and read the Bulletin Board about the importance of healthy nutrition.
+- Walk down the physical education hallway and read the Bulletin Board about the importance of good sportsmanship and staying active.

-- During the first quarter in 7th grade Human Development class, the objectives included discussing stress, stress management, self-esteem, healthy relationships, and effective communication.
+- During the third quarter in 7th grade Human Development class, the objectives included maintaining a healthy brain and the health consequences of alcohol and other drugs.
 The study in human development for the 2nd quarter included discussing prejudice, discrimination, efforts to combat discrimination, and studying heroes.
 In the third quarter we will discuss what makes an individual more resilient?
 What skills might allow each individual to stay drug and alcohol free?

 Wellness Bulletin Board in Athletic Center.